hitokiri-mata/katacoda-courses/kubernetes-observability/cli-logging/finish.md

 The scenario introduced some fundamental techniques to inspecting events and application logs on Kubernetes.
 You learned about the common command-line tools to inspect the logs.
 Because Kubernetes is distributed, you cannot just just inspect logs found in a single directory.

  Beyond this scenario, explore techniques to automate log aggregation and synchronization.
 Logs are stored in the /var/log/container and /var/log/pods directories, which as considered ephemeral.
-DaemonSets on the Nodes and Sidecars in the Pods can sync these logs to other services.
+DaemonSets on the Nodes and Sidecars in the Pods can centralize and sync these logs to other services.
 The other services, like ElasticSearch, offer reliable long-term persistence, rich queries, end even automatic eventing based on the rules often defined by Site Reliability Engineers (SREs).
 As a next step, explore the _Logging with EFK_ scenario.

 ## Lessons Learned ##